barsoom/ex-remit/README.md

 Please see the "Settings" screen in Remit for details about how Remit figures out which user(s) every commit and comment belongs to.

+### Co-Authorship
+Ex-Remit has traditionally used plus addressing to extract the co-authors of a commit:

+So the author-email `author1+author2@example.com` becomes `["author1@users.noreply.github.com", "author@users.noreply.github.com"]`.

+This has the drawback that contributions will not be tracked on github, among other things.
+Now we want to support github co-authors, which uses commit trailers to track contributions.

+To read more about commit trailers, visit [the github documentation](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).

 ### Why commit-by-commit code review?

 See this blog post: ["The risks of feature branches and pre-merge code review"](http://thepugautomatic.com/2014/02/code-review/)